wp-plugins/php-event-calendar/readme.txt

 == Frequently Asked Questions ==

+= Where do I enter events? =

+You can enter events in two ways:

+* Go to PHP Events Calendar > Events Management to manage events using user friendly interface.

+* Go to PHP Events Calendar > Imports to upload events through local .ics file or URL that links to a .ics file.

+= How do I remove an event from calendar? =

+PHP Events Calendar > Events Management to add, modify or remove any event.

+= How do I export Google Calendar or Outlookt events to .ics file? =

+Please go to PHP Event Calendar > Imports in admin dashboard and check out Screenshot links that show how to export in different calendar software.

 = What is .ics file? =

 From Wikipeida: iCalendar is a computer file format which allows Internet users to send meeting requests and tasks to other Internet users, via email, or sharing files with an extension of .ics.

-iCalendar is used and supported by Google Calendar, Apple Calendar (formerly iCal),[2] IBM Lotus Notes,[3] Yahoo!
+iCalendar is used and supported by Google Calendar, Apple Calendar (formerly iCal), IBM Lotus Notes, Yahoo!
 Calendar, Evolution (software), eM Client, Lightning extension for Mozilla Thunderbird and SeaMonkey, and partially by Microsoft Outlook and Novell GroupWise.

-= How do I export Google Calendar or Outlookt events to .ics file? =

-Please go to PHP Event Calendar setting in admin dashboard and check out screenshot links that show how to export in different calendar software.

-= Where do I enter events? =

-The initial release can only enter events through import by either file upload or URL.
-We are working to include full event management UI in future update.

-= How do I remove an event from calendar? =

-All events imported are read only.
-We are working on bringing you event management full UI.
-Meanwhile, to remove an event, the admin users can go to their WordPress MySql database and find pec_events table to remove any event.

 = I don't see my calendar! =